aastroza/cachai/README.md

 # cachai: the multimodal LLM about which there's nothing to say

 Welcome to the LLM that brings Chile's vibrant linguistic landscape to the forefront of technology.
-We're not just translating words; we're capturing the culture, humor, and unmistakable Chilean spirit.
+We're not just translating words; we're capturing the culture, humor, and distinctive Chilean spirit.

 The future of AI is speaking Chilean, cachai?